Alex23782/Homework-Helper/README.md

 # 🎮 Homework Helper
-Welcome to my personal game portfolio website!
+Welcome to the Homework Helper
 This site is a collection of simple browser-based games